So many mediums! Confused? Here's a list that might help!

 Paint- Paints are applied to the surface of substrate creating a right and wrong side.
 There is no chemical bonding as with dye.
 Sometimes very thin paint will seep though and create interesting patterns on the reverse side.
 Paints are usually permanent once dry.
 Fabric paints usually require heat setting.

+Pigments.
+Pigments are the finely ground compounds that produce a medium's color.
+Depending on the nature of the vehicle and the binder, the resulting medium will be paint, ink, or dye.
+Pigment can be natural or synthetic.
 Pigments can be purchased separately, allowing you to create or customize your colors.
 Pigments are mixed with binders to create paints, colored pencils, pastels or chalks.
 High quality paints have a heavier pigment load than student grade paints.

 Primer.
 An undercoating that makes a surface ready to receive paint.
 Acrylics